Digital Around the World

 Continued growth in mobile use is also helping to fuel increases in digital adoption and activity.

-The latest data reveal that more than two-thirds of the world’s total population now uses a mobile phone, with the number of “unique” mobile users reaching 5.61 billion in January 2024.
+The latest data reveal that 70 percent of the world’s total population now uses a mobile phone, with the number of “unique” mobile users reaching 5.76 billion in July 2025.

-Meanwhile, the number of cellular connections associated with smartphones continues to increase, and – with almost 7 billion smartphones now in use – the latest figures indicate that these handsets now account for roughly 85 percent of the mobile phones in use around the world today.
+Meanwhile, the number of cellular connections associated with smartphones continues to increase, and – with more than 7.4 billion smartphones now in use – the latest figures indicate that these handsets now account for roughly 87 percent of the mobile phones in use around the world today.

 Explore the global digital landscape